m-tosch/RUB-Login/README.md

 # RUB Login
-An automatic login client for the RUB internet access written in Java
+An automatic login client for the [RUB](https://www.ruhr-uni-bochum.de/en) internet access

 ## Abstract
 A login client for the RUB university internet access.
 Necessary to stay connected since clients in student housings are kicked after being online for 24 hours.
 Username and password are encrypted and saved locally for convenience.

 ## Installation
 Requirements: Java runtime environment (JRE)